 The very best way to divide a retirement account is to use an expert who drafts these orders on a regular basis.
 If you are going to be foolish and try to do it yourself, it is frequently best to obtain a model QDRO form online or directly from the plan administrator for the specific retirement plan that is being divided.
 After you complete the form, the judge will sign it at the time the divorce decree is signed.
-The QDRO is then forwarded to the plan administrator for approval.
+After the judge signs it, it will get filed with the district clerk.
+A certified copy of the QDRO is then forwarded to the plan administrator for approval.
 If the QDRO is not approved by the plan administrator, then it will need to be amended and signed again by the judge and then resubmitted to the plan administrator until it receives the approval of the plan administrator.

 Call me if you have a question about dividing retirement plans as part of the divorce process.